openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

 ## Expanding Jiva Storage Volumes

 You can resize/expand the OpenEBS volume using the following procedure.
-Perform commands from step1 to step7 on Node where application pod is running with root privilege.
+Perform all commands with root privilege mentioned from step1 to step7 on node where application pod is running.

 1. Obtain iSCSI target and disk details using the following command.